 Mental Health First Aid Training

-Mental Health First Aid teaches you how to identify, understand and respond to signs of mental illnesses and substance use disorders.
+Mental Health First Aid (MHFA) teaches you how to identify, understand and respond to signs of mental illnesses and substance use disorders.
 This training gives you the skills you need to reach out and provide initial support to someone who may be developing a mental health or substance use problem and help connect them to appropriate care.

 The MHFA Certification is comprised of a 2-hour, self-paced online course, and 5.5-hour, in-person training.
 Participants must complete both components before earning their certification.
 Registrants will receive a link via email to join the virtual program.